 - you have a notifiable disease that must, by law, be reported to the public health authority, or are a carrier of a notifiable disease

-- you have been detained under mental health legislation and may lack capacity to give consent
+- you’ve been detained under the mental health act and might be unable to give your consent

-- you lack capacity to provide consent because of an impairment caused by dementia, brain damage or intoxication through drink or drugs
+- you can’t give your consent because of an impairment caused by dementia, brain damage or intoxication through drink or drugs

-- your life is in danger, you are unconscious and you cannot indicate your wishes
+- your life is in danger, you’re unconscious and you can’t indicate your wishes

-- a court or someone who has parental responsibility authorises treatment.
-A person whose treatment is authorised by a court must be given an opportunity to defend their case against treatment in court.
+- a court or someone with parental responsibility authorises treatment.
+A person whose treatment is authorised by a court must be given an opportunity to defend their case against treatment in court

-There is more about consent on the NHS inform website at www.nhsinform.scot.
+There is more about consent on the NHS inform website.

-In Scotland, a child under 16 can consent to, or refuse, any treatment if the qualified medical practitioner attending them believes they are capable of understanding the nature and possible consequences of the treatment.
-Parental consent should be obtained where a child under 16 does not have sufficient understanding, except in an emergency where there is not time to obtain it.
-If the local authority holds parental responsibility for a child under 16, consent from a parent or guardian does not need to be sought.
+A child under 16 can consent to, or refuse, any treatment if the doctor believes they understand the nature and possible consequences of the treatment.
+The doctor should get the consent of a parent or guardian if a child under 16 doesn’t have enough understanding, except in an emergency where there isn’t time to get it.
+If the local authority has parental responsibility for a child under 16, the doctor doesn’t need to get the consent of a parent or guardian.

-In general, if a doctor wishes to carry out research on you, your consent has to be given.
-However, if a child under 16 is not competent to decide, a parent or court can consent to research on their behalf.
+In general, if a doctor wants to carry out research on you, you have to give your consent.
+But if a child under 16 isn’t competent to decide, a parent or court can agree to the research on their behalf.

-You should be given a full explanation of the procedures and risks involved.
-It should also be made clear to the patient that you can withdraw from the research at any time.
-Appropriate safeguards should always be in place to protect patient confidentiality.
+The doctor should give you a full explanation of the procedures and risks involved.
+They should also make clear to you that you can withdraw from the research at any time.
+They should always take care to protect patient confidentiality.

-You have the right to refuse to participate in teaching without your treatment being affected.
-If you do not want to be involved in teaching, it is advisable to inform the hospital in advance.
+If you refuse to take part in teaching, your treatment must not be affected.
+If you don’t want to be involved in teaching, you should tell the hospital in advance.

-There is more information about consent on the NHS inform website at www.nhsinform.scot.
+You can read more about consent on the NHS inform website.

 Right to refuse treatment

-You can refuse any treatment if you wish (but see under heading Consent).
-Even if you are in the middle of a course of treatment that you provided consent for you can ask for the treatment to be stopped.
+You can refuse any treatment if you want.
+Even if you’re in the middle of a course of treatment that you gave your consent for, you can ask for the treatment to be stopped.

-When you visit a doctor, this usually implies consent to examination and treatment.
-The doctor cannot act against specific instructions.
-You should tell the doctor about any treatment you do not want.
+When you visit a doctor, this usually means consent to examination and treatment.
+The doctor can’t act against specific instructions.
+You should tell the doctor about any treatment you don’t want.

-If there are a number of alternative treatments which can be used to treat your condition, you should be given information on these.
-However, you cannot insist on a particular treatment if the doctor or consultant thinks this is not appropriate.
+If alternative treatments can be used to treat your condition, the doctor should give you information on these.
+But you can’t insist on a treatment if the doctor or consultant thinks it’s not appropriate.

 Forcing treatment on you against your will is assault.
-If you are assaulted, you should contact your NHS Board to make a complaint.
-You may also wish to involve the police.
+If you’re assaulted, you should contact your NHS board to make a complaint.
+Find out how to make a complaint to the NHS board.
+You might also want to involve the police.

-If you, as a person with parental responsibilities or guardian of a child refuse to give consent for treatment which a doctor thinks is necessary, the action the doctor takes will depend on how urgently the treatment is needed.
+If you’re a parent or guardian of a child and you refuse to give consent for treatment which a doctor thinks is necessary, the action the doctor takes will depend on how urgent the treatment is.